 See our tutorial below to get an idea of how LitExtension can move your store to Shopify perfectly!

 By the way, we have GREAT NEWS for you!
 If you want to move your online store to Shopify, we have created a migration app helping you to transfer 100 entities to Shopify for FREE.
-Although the number of entities are limited, we believe that it would help you grab an overview how your store when it’s built on Shopify!
+Although the number of entities is limited, we believe that it would help you grab an overview of how your store is built on Shopify!

 In the arena of eCommerce solutions, it is obvious that there are competitions among platforms to win customers’ hearts.
 We have also put Shopify in battle with other notable shopping carts.
 Check it out if you want to get to know more!
 You can also join our Facebook Community to get more eCommerce tips and news.